‘The season is over’: Greece prays for tourism as islanders sift through the ashes

 While Pantelis, aged 45, was able to rescue his hives before the fire reached them, a fellow beekeeper several kilometres away near the village of Asklipio was not so lucky.
 “If I was this beekeeper, I would not bring my bees back here ever in my life,” said Pantelis, lamenting that it would take 25 to 30 years for the landscape to regrow.
 “Maybe his grandchildren can.”

-He mused: “Prime Minister Kyriakos Mitsotakis was proud to say no lives were lost before the Canadair crash [which killed two pilots near Athens this week].
-But I don’t know if someone told him about the deer, donkeys, tortoises ... thousands of animals have been killed.”
+He mused: “Prime minister Kyriakos Mitsotakis was proud to say no lives were lost before the Canadair crash [which killed two pilots near Athens this week].
+But I don’t know if someone told him about the deer, donkeys, tortoises – thousands of animals have been killed.”

-A fish farmer by trade, Pantelis expressed concern over the toxic impact of the fire debris upon the fish and other aqautic life as it washes into the rivers and sea.
+A fish farmer by trade, Pantelis expressed concern over the toxic impact of the fire debris upon the fish and other aquatic life as it washes into the rivers and sea.

 He is not alone in fearing what autumn’s rains will bring – with several locals warning that the first heavy rainfall on drought-parched and fire-scorched earth could cause floods and landslides, hitting towns and villages, as happened after last year’s huge fires in Evia, near Athens.